sandip2224/sandip2224/README.md

 <!-- <h2 align="center"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></h2> -->

-## ❓ Curious about this random guy who popped on your screen?
-(YEAH THE PICTURE DOESN'T REVEAL MUCH DOES IT) ⚡
+## ❓ Curious about this random guy who popped up on your screen? ⚡

 <!-- ![Test](https://giphy.com/embed/ssYTQOB9SkwvgsLhEk) -->

 - **How about you explore some of my pinned repositories?
-That's a start right? 🧠**
+That's a START right? 🧠**
   - There are four repositories down there at the moment 👇
   - I'd appreciate it if you could atleast explore one of them 💕